cerfort2/1140/README.md

 - #### To schedule a train, enter an arrival time, departure time, destination station, and input as many stops as you like.
 Click the "Schedule Train" button, and a train will be added to the schedule for the selected line.
 - #### To open or close a track section, first enter maintenance mode by selecting the corresponding radio button.
 To open or close a track section, select the block in the dropdown or in the block occupancy display and click the "Toggle Track Closure" button.

+## Using the Software Train Controller
+- #### Change the mode the train by selecting the drop down at the top of the user interface
+- #### The emergency brake and service brakes are toggles.
+This means you must click the service/emergency brake twice for the train to move again
+- #### Send an announcement to the Train Model by typing in the announcement box and pressing *Notify*
+- #### To change the speed of the train, type or use the up and down arrows to adjust it.
+- #### Change the Proportional and Integral gains of the train by typing or using the up and down arrows to adjust it

 ## Using HW Track Controller
 - #### Select "Track Controller" tab in the God Module to access the Track Controller UI